 10ch-c.
 The CHF acknowledges by sending Charging Data Response [Update] to the PGW-C+SMF.

 16. User Plane path switch for the default bearer and the dedicated GBR bearers between the UE and PGW-U+UPF via SGW.
-The "Charging Id" assigned to the PDN connection is supplied as the "Charging Id" for the default bearer.
-The "EPS bearer Charging Id" assigned to the dedicated EPS bearer(s), is supplied as the "Charging Id" for that dedicated EPS bearer.
+The charging identifier assigned to the PDN connection is supplied as the charging identifier for the default bearer.
+The EPS bearer charging identifier assigned to the dedicated EPS bearer(s), is supplied as the charging identifier for that dedicated EPS bearer.§

 16ch-a.
 All counts are closed and a Charging Data Request [Update] is sent to CHF, if required by "RAT type change" trigger.
 New counts and time stamps for all active service data flows are started in the PGW-C+SMF (The PGW-C+SMF may include APN Rate Control Change, see TS 23.502 [201]).